What is considered a bad credit score?

+From the first time that you borrow money onward, you establish a credit file at one or more of the top three credit bureaus: TransUnion, Experian or Equifax.
 Your credit score is a number that reflects the level of risk associated with your buying and payment behaviors.
 When lenders and other financial groups look at your credit history, they are seeking to determine the probability that you will pay back the money you borrow.
 Your credit score plays a key role in determining how to get a credit card.
 Those with high credit scores typically make on-time payments and avoid carrying obscene amounts of debt.
-High credit scores are typically 650 and above.
-Those with low credit scores, on the other hand, may have missed a few payments entirely, faced difficulty making on-time bill payments, or accumulated too much debt relative to their income.
-Low credit scores are generally those that fall below 650.
+The possible FICO score ranges from 300-850, with anything below 579 considered a bad credit score.
+For comparison, the national average score is 706.
 It doesn’t take long to severely damage your credit reputation.
 Though the road back to financial health may be more of a challenge, it’s possible to start rebuilding your credit with a few simple changes.

 - APR: Find out if the credit card has a fixed or variable APR and how high it can run.
 While you should always try to avoid carrying a high balance when building your credit, the APR will determine how much extra you have to pay when you can’t make your payment in full.

 - Annual fee: Check to see if the credit card charges an annual fee before applying.

 - Security deposit: many credit cards meant to help rebuild bad credit require a security deposit before you can begin utilizing the card.
 Many companies will match the amount you put down as your line of credit.

 - Other fees: some cards require program or start-up fees

 - Credit check required: if a credit check is required, you may do more harm than good if your odds of approval are low.
 Each time a company checks your credit, your score suffers.

 What types of credit cards are there for bad credit?